 Learn about the foods athletes should eat to be at the top of their game.
-Fuel top athleticism, grow optimally, and be healthy.
+Fuel top athleticism, grow optimally, and be in good health.
 These foods can spur a young athlete’s success on and off the court.

 The mystery behind what should be included in your young athlete’s diet is never-ending, partly because miracle foods are constantly surfacing, while other foods fall from grace.